jgillick/test-coverage-annotations/README.md

 # Test Coverage Annotations - Github Action

-A github action that add file annotations to areas of code lacking test coverage.
+A github action that add test coverage annotations to your files using an (istanbul-style coverage json file)[https://github.com/gotwarlost/istanbul/blob/master/coverage.json.md] (jest compatible).

 This requires the following permission:

 - `checks: write`
 - `pull-requests: read` (if `using only-changed-files` is `true`)